parrada/testBank/README.md

 # TestBank

-Ionic v3 Application for register user and make credit request in a bank
+Ionic v3 Mobile application developed in order to register users to a bank system and make credit requests

 ## Run the app in DEV mode